ccrs11/crud_php/README.md

 The application provides a simple user interface for performing CRUD operations.
 Once you have the application running, you can perform the following actions:

-- **An~adir**: Click on the "Add" button to create a new record.
+- **Add**: Click on the "Add" button to create a new record.
 Fill in the required fields and click "Save".
-- **Buscar**: The records from the database will be displayed in a tabular format on the main page.
+- **Search**: The records from the database will be displayed in a tabular format on the main page.
-- **Editar**: Click on the "Edit" button corresponding to a record to modify it.
+- **Edit**: Click on the "Edit" button corresponding to a record to modify it.
 Make the necessary changes and click "Save".
-- **Eliminar**: Click on the "Delete" button corresponding to a record to remove it from the database.
+- **Delete**: Click on the "Delete" button corresponding to a record to remove it from the database.